enesokurterzi/YT-checkbox-compose/README.md

 -------------

 <p>
 This project shows how to use checkbox with jetpack compose.

-I explain it in my video: https://youtu.be/H52pxaV3VG0?si=X5CN3tUBVlPNmUhf <p>
+I explain it in my [youtube video](https://youtu.be/H52pxaV3VG0?si=X5CN3tUBVlPNmUhf).<p>

 ## Images from the Project